 The Minimum_CE_Length and Maximum_CE_Length parameters are informative parameters providing the Controller with the expected minimum and maximum length of the connection events.
 The Minimum_CE_Length parameter shall be less than or equal to the Maximum_CE_Length parameter.

-The Host shall not issue this command when another LE_Create_Connection or LE_Extended_Create_Connection command is pending in the Controller; if this does occur the Controller shall return the Command Disallowed error code.
+If the Host issues this command when another LE_Create_Connection or LE_Extended_Create_Connection command is pending in the Controller, the Controller shall return the Command Disallowed error code.

 Command Parameters: